ESG in Real Estate - Green Leases expert guide in Germany

 3. Green lease provisions: How widespread are green lease provisions?
 Are they regulated or market driven?
 What areas do green leases commonly cover?
 Do they apply to both residential and commercial leases?

-same as Austria, but for the time being, green leases are predominantly implemented by means of commercial lease agreements due to the mandatory provisions in the German Civil Code in favour of residential tenants, which severely restrict applicability in residential leases.
+For the time being, green leases are predominantly implemented by means of commercial lease agreements due to the mandatory provisions in the German Civil Code in favour of residential tenants, which severely restrict applicability in residential leases.
 Similarly, the applicability in the scope of application of general terms and conditions is influenced in both residential and commercial leases and is also more restricted here in the B2C area and thus primarily in residential leases, which also promotes cautious use in residential leases.

 4. What do institutional investors and banks/other financing institutions require in terms of the green lease drafting?
 Is there any market standard approach to green lease drafting?
 Do you report on the lack of any green lease provisions in your due diligence reports on an acquisition or refinancing?